-Batman.
-Even villains who think Superman's a chump fear Batman.
-Any other hero inspires caution in criminals, Batman inspires superstitious, pants-crapping horror.
+Most villains fear Batman.
+Any other hero inspires caution in criminals, Batman inspires superstitious, pants-crapping terror.
 He's so horrifying, the Sinestro Corps actually tried to recruit him.

-And in the Flashpoint arc, we find out that our Batman (Bruce Wayne) is sunshine and rainbows compared to the one in the timeline where Bruce was killed in Crime Alley and Thomas Wayne became Batman.
+And in Flashpoint, we find out that our Batman (Bruce Wayne) is sunshine and rainbows compared to the one in the timeline where Bruce was killed in Crime Alley and Thomas Wayne became Batman.

-However, one criminal recounted he moved to Gotham because when he tried to commit a crime in Metropolis, he suddenly found himself 10,000 feet in the air with a friendly voice saying "Don't you think you should change your life?".
+However, one criminal in Batman: The Black Mirror recounted he moved back to Gotham because when he tried to commit a crime in Metropolis, he suddenly found himself 10,000 feet in the air with a friendly voice saying "Don't you think you should change your life?".

 Sometimes the Huntress is depicted this way, to an even greater extent than Batman: In Huntress/Spoiler: Blunt Trauma, the Cluemaster tells his daughter that Huntress is "not like that overgrown ferret and his brat.
 She's gonna kill your old man if she gets the chance."
 At other times, Huntress is shown to be less feared by Gotham's criminals than is Batman, even though she is much more likely to kill them.

-The Joker - just mentioning him to any superhero and villain in the DCU other than Batman (even to some of the most powerful villains and heroes in the DCU) instantly kills a conversation, and even supervillains keep healthy distance from him.
-As The Trickster said: "When super-villains want to scare each other, they tell Joker stories."
+The Joker - just mentioning him to any superhero and villain in the DCU other than Batman (even to some of the most powerful villains and heroes in the DCU) instantly kills a conversation, and even supervillains keep a healthy distance from him.
+Trickster spells it out in Underworld Unleashed:

-Bane isn’t called that for nothing.
+Bane isnt called that for nothing.
 He earned his name by murdering another inmate at a young age while growing up within a harsh prison, and he only became more fearsome after that.
-During Knightfall, Batman himself was afraid of Bane, because he knew Bane had put him in a great disadvantage and was indirectly causing more chaos than any other enemy before.
+During Knightfall, Batman himself was afraid of Bane, because he knew Bane had put him at a great disadvantage and was indirectly causing more chaos than any other enemy before.
 Ever since that incident Batman has known not to take Bane lightly.
-And by “breaking” the Batman, Bane earned such a reputation that at least most street levelers of DCU are intimidated by him.
+And by breaking Batman, Bane earned such a reputation that at least most street levelers of DCU are intimidated by him.

 Batman villain Killer Croc, to just about any non-super who isn't Batman, and even he's cautious when dealing with him.
 Croc switches between Chaotic/Neutral Evil or Chaotic Neutral depending on the writer, but God help the idiots who manage to piss him off and aren't as prepared as the Bat to deal with him.